Stroke Risk Factors

 Stroke Risk Factors You Can Control, Treat and Improve

-Keep your stroke risks low with regular checkups and treatment for these conditions if you have them.
+Keep your risk of stroke low with regular checkups and treatment for these conditions if you have them.

 Stroke Risk Factors That Are Not Within Your Control

-Additional Factors That May Be Linked to Higher Stroke Risks
+Additional Factors That May Be Linked to Higher Stroke Risk

-Whether your risks are related to changeable factors or are primarily outside of your control, you can benefit your heart and your brain with healthy lifestyle choices.
+Whether your risk of stroke is related to changeable factors or is primarily outside of your control, your heart and brain benefit from healthy lifestyle choices.

 The Urgent Need for Health Equity

-Everyone has an optimal, just opportunity to be healthy.
+Everyone should have an optimal, just opportunity to be healthy.
 But this is not the reality for many people of color and others whose health suffers because of social factors beyond their control.
-People suffer when they lack access to quality care, nutritious food and other basic health needs
+People suffer when they lack access to quality care, nutritious food and other basic health needs.

-The cumulative effect of several social factors can more than double the risk of stroke in people under 75, according to new research that examined the impact of living in a poor or rural area, having low education or income level, lacking health insurance or being Black.
+The cumulative effect of several social factors can more than double the risk of stroke in people under 75.
+The research examined the impact of living in a poor or rural area, having low education or income level, being Black or lacking health insurance.

-Social determinants of health are factors that influence where and how people live, learn, work and play.
-They provide context to a person's life and can play just as big of a role in affecting health as medications and physical lifestyle changes.
+Social determinants of health influence where and how people live, learn, work and play.
+They provide context to a person’s life.
+They can play just as big a role in affecting health as medications and physical lifestyle changes.

-Stroke patients more likely to die in rural hospitals than in urban onesCompared with stroke patients living in cities, researchers found those treated at rural hospitals were about half as likely to receive clot-busting medication; about one-third less likely to undergo a thrombectomy procedure to remove a stroke-causing clot; and more likely to die of any type of stroke before leaving the hospital (6.9% versus 5.8%).
+Stroke Patients More Likely to Die in Rural Hospitals Than in Urban OnesResearchers found that stroke patients treated at rural hospitals were about half as likely to receive clot-busting medication than those treated in cities.
+They were roughly one-third less likely to undergo a clot-removing procedure (thrombectomy) and more likely to die of any type of stroke before leaving the hospital (6.9% versus 5.8%).

 Stroke in U.S. Women by the Numbers